SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what/index.md

                     Start up, logon UI and first logon experience looks completely localised as fr-fr which is nice.
                   </li>
                   <li>
-                    Some parts of the Windows UI <strong>are not</strong> localised: start menu app shortcuts, the pre-populated text in the start menu search, and the text in the calendar pane.
+                    Some parts of the Windows UI **are not** localised: start menu app shortcuts, the pre-populated text in the start menu search, and the text in the calendar pane.
                   </li>
                   <li>
                     The Windows settings UI is partially localised.
 It may seem not localised in the image but in other areas of the settings I did see some translations, not many though.
 Also, you can see that the user can change back to "English (United States)" display language if they wanted to, which is nice.